 In the asexual mode of reproduction, plants give rise to new plant structures without the fusion of the male and female reproductive parts and hence there is no formation of seeds and fruits.
-In plants, it is carried it out in the following ways:
+In plants, it is carried out in the following ways:

 - Budding – new plants arise from the bud or an outgrowth from the parent body

-- Vegetative propagation – a portion of the plant gives rise to a new plant structure, which can occur both naturally or manually.
+- Vegetative propagation – a portion of the plant gives rise to a new plant structure, which can occur both naturally or manually

-- Apomixis – Seeds are formed and the embryo is developed without the male and females gametes coming in contact with each other.
+- Apomixis – Seeds are formed and the embryo is developed without the male and females gametes coming in contact with each other

-- Fragmentation – Small fragments from the parent body develop into new plants.
+- Fragmentation – Small fragments from the parent body develop into new plants

 In the sexual mode of reproduction, new plants are produced through the fusion of female and male gametes which forms the embryo.
 This fusion of gametes gives rise to the seed which is the site that would bear the new plant structures in the future.
-The flower can either be bisexual or unisexual and is the reproductive part of the plant, wherein pistil is the part of female reproductive flower and stamen is the part of the male reproductive flower.
+The flower can either be bisexual or unisexual and is the reproductive part of the plant, wherein the pistil is the part of the female reproductive flower and the stamen is the part of the male reproductive flower.
 In plants, sexual reproduction can occur through the following three stages: